UCI is ranked 9th among nation’s public universities by U.S. News and World Report

 to high-quality education.

-Among all American universities – public and private – UCI ranked 39th.
-Evaluators considered 1,374 colleges and universities this year.
+It’s the third consecutive year that UCI has claimed the No. 9 spot.
+Among all American universities – public and private – it ranks 42nd.
+Evaluators considered 1,611 institutions this year.

 The report also rates programs and selected undergraduate majors.
-UCI climbed up the rankings in the following categories:
+UCI climbed in the following categories:

-UCI also scored highly – 20th – among all national universities for the least amount of student debt at graduation.
+In addition, UCI scored highly – 18th – among all national universities for the least amount of student debt at graduation.

 Related News Items